 The process of investment portfolio management typically involves the following steps:

-- Security selection: Through active asset selection and choosing the right asset class, you can master the art of portfolio or basket investing.
+- Security Selection: Through active asset selection and choosing the right asset class, you can master the art of portfolio or basket investing portfolios.
 Select specific securities within each asset class based on factors such as market capitalization, sector, industry, and financial metrics.